By Brandon Knitter

-- Usage – Measured as a quantity of usage such as queries per second, throughput, latency or many other metrics.
+- Usage — Measured as a number of usages such as queries per second, throughput, latency or many other metrics.

 - Transaction Flow — Represents anything from a user’s real-time request to batch processing of multiple-step processing such as order fulfillment or a manufacturing process.
 This is typically expressed at runtime as a data flow and ties the components together for that single transaction.

-- Dependencies – Any relationship either coming into, or going out of, a node.
+- Dependencies — Any relationship either coming into or going out of, a node.
 The dependency can be real-time changes or functional requirements.
 These dependencies can be within the application’s ownership or external such as a third-party provider.
-Regardless of the dependency, the direction matters, whether is be forward, reverse, both or non-directional.
-In many cases dependencies are defined as critical or non-critical.
+Regardless of the dependency, the direction matters, whether it be forward, reverse, both or non-directional.
+In many cases, dependencies are defined as critical or non-critical.

 These higher levels of monitoring represent the most mature in the industry and are most commonly found in large complex systems that require this out of need more so than desire.
 With encapsulated technologies such as containers, PaaS and now Serverless, these monitoring components are the areas of primary focus for monitoring that many systems and applications focus on because many of the other components are outsourced and there simply is no form of visibility.
 Someone does have that monitor those lower architecture layers, but it’s not you.

 But is that really going to be helpful?
-Instead it may be easier to go back to the Principles of Monitoring and define the types of metrics, the tools that collect and provide those metrics, and let the users of those tools define what will be monitored and where.
-Let’s look at that next.
+Instead, it may be easier to go back to the Principles of Monitoring and define the types of metrics, the tools that collect and provide those metrics and let the users of those tools define what will be monitored and where.
+Let’s look at that